blus-audio/sigmadsp/README.md

 ## Upgrading

-For upgrading, the installation procedure can be repeated, but may overwrite the current configuration file, if selected.

-Instead, simply upgrade the Python package and restart the backend service:
+For upgrading, use `pipx` to upgrade the Python package and restart the backend service afterwards:

 ```bash
 pipx upgrade sigmadsp &&